11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Krimml Waterfalls is Located near the village of Krimml in the Hohe Tauern National Park

-By late afternoon, we arrived at Huber’s Boutique Hotel in Mayrhofen, where the staff warmly welcomed us and surprised us with an upgrade to a junior suite featuring a free-standing clawfoot tub, private balcony, and views of the alpine gardens.
+By late afternoon, we arrived at Huber’s Boutique Hotel in Mayrhofen, where the staff warmly welcomed us and surprised us with a complimentary upgrade to a junior suite featuring a free-standing clawfoot tub, private balcony, and views of the lovely gardens.

-The staff provided us with local maps and suggested several alternate hikes in the region, noting that some lesser-known trails offered more rewarding views than the popular (and often crowded) Olpererhütte route, our planned hike for the following morning.
+They also provided local hiking maps and suggested several alternate trails in the region, noting that some lesser-known routes offered better views than the popular Olpererhütte hike we had originally planned for the next morning.

 We stopped for dinner at Goldkind, a modern farm-to-table restaurant in town.
 Inside, the space glowed warmly against the gray evening outside, the kind of cozy light that made the whole place feel inviting.
 We enjoyed a relaxed meal with cocktails while the rain continued outside, a simple and comfortable evening that felt perfectly in sync with the weather.